 Online Master of Science in Systems Engineering

-- Provided in an easily accessible 100% online format by UTEP’s College of Engineering
+- Provided in an convenient, flexible and accessible 100% online format by UTEP’s College of Engineering

-- One of a few online systems engineering master’s degree programs in the nation
+- One of only a few online systems engineering master’s degree programs in the nation

-- Curriculum takes into consideration the Systems Engineering Handbook of the International Council on Systems Engineering (INCOSE) and covers the full spectrum of Systems Engineering sub-disciplines
+- Hands-on curriculum takes into consideration the Systems Engineering Handbook of the International Council on Systems Engineering (INCOSE) and covers the full spectrum of Systems Engineering sub-disciplines

 - Understand the modeling, creation and analysis of systems